JurmiThinley/BudgetCalc/README.md

-#Budget Calculator
+##Description

-> A straightforward budget calculator web application to help you manage your finances easily.
+A straightforward budget calculator web application to help you manage your finances easily.

 ---